iAvoe/Az900-Module-1-2-Review/README.md

 - A point-to-point Ethernet connection

 #### How many VPN gateways can you deploy in each virtual network?
-- 1: VPN gateway OR ExpressRoute gateway
+- 1 gateway: VPN gateway OR ExpressRoute gateway

+#### Which two services can you use to establish network connectivity between an on-premises network and Azure resources?
+- Azure VPN Gateway
+- ExpressRoute

 #### Tailwind Traders wants to use Azure ExpressRoute to connect its on-premises network to the Microsoft cloud.
 Which of the following choices isn't an ExpressRoute model that Tailwind Traders can use?
 - Site-to-site virtual private network (VPN)